maropu/spark-data-repair-plugin/REFERENCES.md

  - [10] Zuhair Khayyat et al., BigDansing: A System for Big Data Cleansing, Proceedings of SIGMOD, pp.1215–1230, 2015.
  - [11] George Papadakis, et al., Blocking and Filtering Techniques for Entity Resolution, ACM Computing Surveys, Article 31, pp.42, 2020.
  - [12] Ahmed K. Elmagarmid et al., Duplicate Record Detection: A Survey, IEEE Transactions on Knowledge and Data Engineering, vol.19, no.1, pp.1-16, 2007.
+ - [13] Ihab F. Ilyas and Xu Chu, Trends in Cleaning Relational Data: Consistency and Deduplication, Foundations and Trends in Databases, vol.5, no.4, pp.281-393, 2015.